Peace and Good Behaviour

 The type of Order you seek from the Court will largely depend upon your relationship to the person who is threatening you.
 It is important that you file the correct Application.

-You may be able to file an Application for a Peace and Good Behaviour Order if the person threatening you is one of the following:-
+You may be able to file an Application for Peace and Good Behaviours Order if the person threatening you is one of the following:

 The Magistrates Court will generally only make a Peace and Good Behaviour Order in circumstances where there is either a real and genuine threat of harm against the affected person’s property or physical wellbeing.
 It is also important that the threat of harm be contemporaneous or recent and there be a perception that it will reoccur in the future.